 Natural hormonal fluctuations can lead to depression or anxiety.
 Premenstrual syndrome (PMS) occurs commonly among women, while premenstrual dysmorphic disorder (PMDD) presents similar, but greatly intensified, symptoms.
 Shortly after birth, many mothers acquire a form of depression called the “baby blues,” but perinatal depression causes similar – but much stronger – concerns, emotional shifts, sadness, and tiredness.
 Perimenopause, the shift into menopause, can also cause depression.
-No matter how intense the symptoms, care providers can provide relief with prescription or therapeutic treatments.
+No matter how intense the symptoms, care providers can provide relief with a prescription or therapeutic treatments.

 Health Technology for Women

 Soon, new technologies will emerge to assist care providers in treating women’s health conditions.
 Researchers have developed innovative medical treatments, such as a patient operated device that prepares women for breast reconstruction using carbon dioxide instead of needles and a blood test that can detect whether gestation has started outside of the fallopian tubes.
-Other developing medical technologies include an at home, do-it-yourself Pap smear and a test that determines pregnancy using saliva as a sample.
+Other developing medical technologies include an at-home, do-it-yourself Pap smear, and a test that determines pregnancy using saliva as a sample.

 Healthcare leaders around the world are familiar with the term “public health crisis”.
 From possible pandemics to the impact of obesity, our approach has been limited to reacting to the problem, not addressing its root cause.

 This has become a paradox in healthcare.
 More than 50% of the world lives with chronic disease.
-Take the US, where chronic diseases, the majority of which are the result of decades of unhealthy behaviour, impact 75% of seniors and account for 71% of the more than $3 trillion spent on healthcare.
+Take the US, where chronic diseases, the majority of which are the result of decades of unhealthy behavior, impact 75% of seniors and account for 71% of the more than $3 trillion spent on healthcare.

 99% of disease management is in the hands of individuals and their families.